 On first use, you need to enter your equipment settings including your telescope focal length in addition to camera's width, height, and pixel dimensions.
 Finally, you need to enter the rotation of the camera with respect to north or the position angle.
 If you don't know this value, start Ekos and slew to your desired target then use the Align module to solve the image and obtain the position angle.

-Next, enter the desired number of horizontal and vertical panels (e.g. 2x2, 3x3, etc.) and then click .
-The target FOV shall be calculated given the number of panels and your camera's FOV and the mosaic overlap shall be displayed.
+Next, enter the desired overlap and number of horizontal and vertical panels (e.g. 2x2, 3x3, etc.).
+The sky chart will update automatically after a short time, with target FOV calculated given the number of panels and your camera's FOV.
 By default, the percentage of the overlap among images is 5%, but you can change this value to your desired value.
-You can also move the complete mosaic structure around to fine tune the position of the mosaic panels.
-When satisfied, click and Ekos shall create an observation job and a corresponding customized sequence file for each panel.
+If you need to move the mosaic, close the tool and select a new target in the Scheduler.
+When satisfied, set the frequency of alignment and focus steps during the mosaic execution, choose an output folder and accept the dialog.
+Ekos shall create an observation job and a corresponding customized sequence file for each panel.
 All the jobs shall be saved to an Ekos Scheduler List (

 With Ekos Scheduler, multi-night imaging is greatly facilitated and creating super mosaics has never been so easy.